tim-hardcastle/Pipefish/source/service/README.md

 The `SQL` file contains utilities for the vm to talk to SQL, as you would guess.

-The `iohandler` file lets you create iohandlers to be passed to the vm to modify where it gets its input and send its output.
+The `iohandler` file lets you create iohandlers to be passed to the vm to modify where it gets its input and sends its output.

 The `snap` file contains functions to help the hub make and run tests.